Animation: Captain Pronin

-- The Cameo: James Bond and the titular character's grandpa in the first part.
+- James Bond and Major Pronin in the first episode.

 - Although probably unintentional, it is hilarious to see Princess Vespa (yes, they actually named her that!) being kidnapped and forced into marrying the Darth Vader expy.

-- Captain Ersatz: A mafia boss named "Don Carlione" in the first.
-A viking Darth Vader lookalike in the third.
+- A mafia boss named "Don Carlione" in the first episode.

 - Depraved Dentist: Dr. Myshyakovich in the first episode.